 - If you are experiencing symptoms, call before you seek medical care.
 If you are having any trouble breathing, or have any other emergency warning signs, seek care immediately.

 - Connect with your primary care provider.
-Your primary care provider will give you care instructions as well as an order to schedule a COVID-19 test at one of our testing facilities.
+Schedule a COVID-19 Screening Video Visit online or submit an E-Visit to your primary care provider via MyDMGHealth (MyChart) to discuss symptoms and order a COVID-19 test.
+Your care team will give you care instructions as well as an order to schedule a COVID-19 test at one of our testing facilities.

 - If you do not have a DMG primary care provider, now is a great time to establish with one of our physicians.
 Click here to find a primary care provider that best meets your needs.

 - Receiving test results.
 Our care team will provide information on how and when to expect your test results.
-You will receive a notification through your MyDMG Health account when your results and additional instructions are available.
+You will receive a notification through your MyDMGHealth (MyChart) account when your results and additional instructions are available.

 - Stay at home until it is safe to end isolation.
 Follow your provider's and the local health department's guidance to reduce the spread.
 Find the CDC's recommendations on ending home isolation and when you can be around others here.